By Dr. A.J. Drenth

 Like ENTJs, ESTJs often rise to positions of leadership.
 The primary difference, in this respect, is that ENTJs tend to be visionary leaders, which often carries them to the very top of the leadership ladder.
 ENTJs also prefer to make and modify their own rules.
 ESTJs by contrast, are not only willing to give orders, but are generally okay with working under pre-established rules, guidelines, and procedures.
 Consequently, they often serve as middle-level managers and supervisors.

 While ESTJs differ from ESTPs by only one “preference” (i.e., J-P), they actually share zero functions in common.
 This makes these two types far more different than is commonly recognized.
-ESTJs, whose Extraverted Judging function is dominant Thinking (Te), tend to be blunter and unapologetic in their assertions than ESTPs, whose Extraverted Judging function is tertiary Feeling (Fe).
+ESTJs, whose Extraverted Judging function is dominant Thinking (Te), tend to be more blunt and less apologetic in their assertions than the ESTP, whose Extraverted Judging function is tertiary Feeling (Fe).
 ESTPs display a certain social ease and smoothness that is distinguishable from the blunt approach of ESTJs.

 ESTJs’ functional stack is composed of the following functions: